The best way to start this discussion is to answer the following question: What is feedback in the workplace?

-Their honest feedback can turn out to be crucial when it comes to optimizing the job of a manager.
+Their honest feedback can be crucial when it comes to optimizing a manager’s job.

 And most important – don’t be afraid to ask your employees for the opinion on your work.
 By doing so, you’ll strengthen your relationship and build trust which is crucial when trying to lead a team.

 Depending on your position – let’s keep the manager’s perspective – you can gather feedback from your peers.